Click the links below for help with drug and alcohol addiction in Buckingham

-Having stressful to-do lists to go back to can result in you being overwhelmed when you eventually leave rehab, and can take up precious time that should be spent ensuring your recovery journey continues.
+Having stressful to-do lists to go back to can result in you being overwhelmed when you eventually leave rehab and can take up precious time that should be spent ensuring your recovery journey continues.

-To help minimize these concerns, ensure that anything that has to be taken care of whilst you’re away is looked after, such as finding family members to look after a pet, or setting up automatic payments for bills that will need to be paid during your stay.
+To help minimize these concerns, ensure that anything that has to be taken care of whilst you’re away is looked after, such as finding family members to look after a pet or setting up automatic payments for bills that will need to be paid during your stay.

 2. Tell people

 Similar to tying up loose ends, it is helpful and sometimes necessary to tell the people in your life what is happening.

 Tell loved ones where you will be going and why, and they might surprise you by being supportive of your decision.
 Keeping your substance use a secret is never healthy, and friends and family should know what your plans for rehab are.

 If you have a job, it is extremely important to let any employers know what your situation is and how long you will be away.